We appreciate your interest in a position at Dordt. Please contact us if you have additional questions or would like

 - Giving assent to the three forms of Reformed Christian unity, namely the Belgic Confession, the Heidelberg Catechism, and the Canons of Dort.

 - They will seek to obey Scripture's instructions that all are called to "put off" things like "sexual immorality, impurity, lust, evil desires and greed" as well as things such as "anger, rage, malice, slander and filthy language," and to "put on" an attitude of "compassion, kindness, humility, gentleness, patience and, of course, love" (Colossians 3).
-More specifically, prospective members of the Dordt College community are expected to agree with its anti-harassment policy and position that considers pre-marital, extra-marital, and same-gender sexual relations to be unacceptable behavior.
+More specifically, prospective members of the Dordt University community are expected to agree with its anti-harassment policy and position that considers pre-marital, extra-marital, and same-gender sexual relations to be unacceptable behavior.

-Dordt College endeavors to diversify its faculty within the framework of its mission.
-The commitment of the college to nondiscrimination on the basis of age, color, disability, gender, national or ethnic origin, or race is consistent with federal and state requirements for nondiscrimination in employment.
+Dordt University endeavors to diversify its faculty within the framework of its mission.
+The commitment of the university to nondiscrimination on the basis of age, color, disability, gender, national or ethnic origin, or race is consistent with federal and state requirements for nondiscrimination in employment.

 Dordt is committed to a communal hiring process for faculty members.
 For each position opening, the related department, area leader, Academic Senate members, academic affairs personnel, and the president have an opportunity to interview the final candidates.
 The candidate recommended for an initial term contract then interviews with members of the Board of Trustees.
-This intensive process helps to ensure the best mutual fit for each position and allows candidates to better understand the college community.
+This intensive process helps to ensure the best mutual fit for each position and allows candidates to better understand the university community.

 Salary and Benefits

 Based on eligibility, our competitive salary and benefits include health insurance, dental and vision insurance, Employee Assistance Program, life insurance, retirement, disability, moving reimbursement, family membership to the Recreation Center, free entrance to university-sponsored athletic events, a bookstore discount, and more.